What To Know About Property Boundaries

 Can My Neighbor Build a Fence on the Property Line?

 Whether your neighbor can build a fence on a shared property line depends on your state’s laws.
 Some areas allow for building on property lines without legally notifying a neighbor, while others require express permission from the other party to install a fence.
-It is recommended to have an attorney draft a specific agreement that states both parties agree to the new feature to avoid potential legal disputes.
+It is recommended that an attorney draft a specific agreement stating both parties agree to the new feature to avoid potential legal disputes.

 How Close to the Property Line Am I Allowed to Build?